Freddsle/fedRBE/batchcorrection/README.md

 - (Optional) the design matrix with given covariates.
 Covariates can also be given in the datafile, see [Config](#config).

 ## Output
+The following output is given in each client and only concerns each clients individual data.
+The CSV format of output files uses the same `seperator` as given in the config files `seperator`.
+The following output is produced:

 - `only_batch_corrected_data.csv`: This contains only the features that could be batch corrected.
 Only features that are available in ALL clients and are numeric can be batch corrected.
-CSV format uses the same `seperator` as given in `seperator`.
 - `all_data.csv`: This contains all batch corrected features as well as all other features that could not be batch corrected.
 CSV format uses the same `seperator` as given in `seperator`.
 - `report.txt`: This contains textual information about which features were excluded from the batch effect corection.
 Furthermore, it holds the `beta` values calculated for the batch effect correction as well as the internally used design matrix.